Big Black Chair

 “Hey Stewie, I’ve got three Oreos in my lunch ya know.”

 “I’ve got a cookie.”

 “Hey you wanna come to my house after school?
-My Momma left me 20 dollars so we could buy as much candy as we want.”
+My Momma left me 20 dollars so we can buy as much candy as we want.”

 “Okay, I’ve gotta ask my Momma though.
-You’ve got the best Momma ever, Michael!
+You’ve got the best Momma, Michael!
 You can do anything you want.”

 We’re real excited when we get to school because we’re in the 5th grade now.
 That means that we’re the oldest in the whole school.
 I’ve never been the oldest anywhere, but now I’m the boss of all the younger kids.
 Michael said it doesn’t work like that, but I don’t care.
 Michael’s always telling me stuff.
 He’s older.

 When I get home from Michael’s house, Momma’s putting lipstick on her mouth.
 Grampa’s in the big black chair sleeping, even though the TV is on.
 Baseball.
-I don’t get that sport.
+The most boring sport.

 “Hey baby, how was school?” she says as she continues painting her mouth with red.

 “Good, I guess.
 My teacher’s kinda funny.
 Mr. Taylor.
 I asked him if I could go to the bathroom today and he said, ‘Well I don’t know, Stewie.
 Can ya?’
 It was funny.
 And he has a bald head.”
 Just when I say that Pop walks into the room.